YesselmanLabPublications/2025_char_3d_struct_features/README.md

 ## Data Download
-Make sure to download the data used in this project from [10.6084/m9.figshare.27880434](https://figshare.com/ndownloader/files/58663213).
+Make sure to download the data used in this project from DOI 10.6084/m9.figshare.27880434.
+A direct download link is: `https://figshare.com/ndownloader/files/58663213`.
 Unzip this data and store it in the `data/` directory within the current project directory.
+If you encounter a 403 Forbidden error, use the curl command below which sets a user-agent and referer.

 ## Installation